7th July 1943- 27th April 2026

 This isn’t a biography or even a list of achievements.
 It’s random memories, especially of the years we worked together.

 We first met at Anglo-Continental, and I can date that to my first day, 4th January 1971.
 He was already teaching there.
 This makes him one of a select group I’ve known longer than Karen (May 1971).
 Leo was one of our oldest friends.
-At Anglo-Continental, I was eventually Head of Elementary Studies and Leo was Head of Advanced Studies.
-We were on the same side in arguments with the Director of Studies too!
+When I started there were six departments, labelled A to F. Leo was in A Group (Advanced), and I was in F (Beginner).
+There were two sets of teachers, the younger teachers and then the ones in their late 40s to 60s, often ex “colonial” civil service or education, or ex-military.
+The younger group socialised together.

 Leo took a sabbatical year and went to Edinburgh to do Applied Linguistics.
-When he returned, we had many enthusiastic discussions on syllabus design and the functional approach.
-This would be 1973.
+Edinburgh was considered the cutting edge Applied Linguistics department.
+When he returned, we had many enthusiastic discussions on syllabus design, and the functional approach to English Language Teaching.
+This would be 1973 onwards.
 Everything was about to change in ELT.
 It was exciting in a way it’s hard to imagine for me now.
+Many of the best discussions were at Leo’s flat.

-When Anglo-Continental opened a new budget school in 1973, Academia, Karen was one of the first teachers.
-Leo and I were teaching on the training course for the new school – we had done teacher training with foreign teachers of English but this was our first one with native speakers.
 Karen got moved suddenly to the business school Anglo-International one Monday.
-The woman who taught the secretarial course lost her husband over the weekend.
+The woman who taught the secretarial course had lost her husband over the weekend.
+There was a crisis meeting at 8.50.
 They had no one to teach the course until I pointed out Karen had done a one year secretarial course.
 She came out of the 9 o’clock lesson at Academia, and was told she had to go straight to Anglo International for 10 o’clock.
-She was there six months, hated the weird staff room atmosphere, and was rescued by Leo who offered her a place in the Advanced Department at Anglo Continental.
+She was there several months, hated the very weird staff room atmosphere, and was rescued by Leo who offered her a place in the far more congenial Advanced Department at Anglo Continental.
+Leo was a very pleasant head of department and mentor to the teachers.
+He ran a happy ship.
 She taught on the pilot version of Functions of English – so did I for a month because I wanted to try it.
-So I taught in Advanced for a month and Leo taught in Elementary, where we were piloting what became Streamline.
-Karen typed the manuscript of ‘Functions of English’ for CUP.
+So I taught in Advanced for a month and Leo switched and taught in Elementary, where we were piloting what became Streamline.
+Karen typed the manuscript of ‘Functions of English’ for Cambridge University Press.
 We’re both credited in the acknowledgments.

 These photos are 1975.Nick Keeping’s wedding: